National Mall

 Landscaped park in Washington, D.C.

 The National Mall is a landscaped park near the downtown area of Washington, D.C., the capital city of the United States.
 It contains and borders a number of museums of the Smithsonian Institution, art galleries, cultural institutions, and memorials, sculptures, and statues.
 It is administered by the National Park Service (NPS) of the United States Department of the Interior as part of the National Mall and Memorial Parks unit of the National Park System.
+Additionally, funding to restore, enrich, and preserve the National Mall is also provided by The Trust for the National Mall, a nonpartisan, privately funded non-profit philanthropic partner of the National Park Service.
 The park receives approximately 24 million visitors each year.
 Designed by Pierre L'Enfant, the "Grand Avenue" or Mall was to be a democratic and egalitarian space—unlike palace gardens, such as those at Versailles in France, that were paid for by the people but reserved for the use of a privileged few.

 The core area of the National Mall extends between the United States Capitol grounds to the east and the Washington Monument to the west and is lined to the north and south by several museums and federal office buildings.
 The term National Mall may also include areas that are officially part of neighboring West Potomac Park to the south and west and Constitution Gardens to the north, extending to the Lincoln Memorial on the west and Jefferson Memorial to the south.